• #

 1994 - The Bunkabin Sleeper Unit is created

-The Sleeper Unit was pioneered and designed in 1994 after it came to Frank’s attention that many construction workers were dying every year as a result of carbon monoxide poisoning through sleeping in inadequate accommodation.
+The Original Sleeper Unit was pioneered and designed in 1994 after it came to Frank’s attention that many construction workers were dying every year as a result of carbon monoxide poisoning through sleeping in inadequate accommodation.
 With a new challenge set, Frank designed a unit that was specifically for sleeping in, which offered warmth and comfort with en-suite facilities, and, most importantly, had no gas.

 This was the first sleeper of its kind and was not only an instant success, but it paved the way for Bunkabin to become the largest sleeper hire company in Great Britain.